 - Write a press release for all local media.
 Use the landing page/blog post as the link for additional information.
 Here are some tips on writing a press release.

 - Post about the event on social media, driving traffic to the landing page/blog post.
-If you only have the time and resources for one social platform, make it Facebook, and create a Facebook Page.
+If you only have the time and resources for one social platform, make it Facebook.
+Create either a Facebook Page for the event, or a Facebook event tied to the organizer’s Facebook Page.
 Continue to post specifically about the event once or twice per week on all your social platforms to build buzz.
 Don’t be afraid to ask people to share the post to help you get the word out.
 Likes, comments, and especially shares are key to Facebook Page engagement and getting more eyeballs on your content.
 If you’re only on Facebook, an event hashtag is less critical, but if you’re also on Instagram or Twitter, definitely pick a hashtag early and use it on every post.

 - Keep your partners engaged.
 Make sure that they have the latest information.
 Send out weekly emails or post regularly in a private Facebook Group (if you have one) for your partners. ** Provide your partners with sample Facebook, Instagram, and Twitter posts that they can share to their connections.
 Send these to them digitally so all they have to do is cut and paste, including any event graphics or logos.
 Make it as easy for them as possible and they will help you with marketing.

 To see a great example of how to make things easy for your partners, look no further than how American Express works with their partners for Small Business Saturday.
 While this is a seasoned event, the items that AMEX provides – from digital and print marketing pieces all ready to go, to social media posts already written – is an example that you can refer to time and again to get ideas of how your partners can help you market.

 Have you got a tip regarding how to market an event with a short lead time?
 Please feel free to share it below in the comments and we’ll add it to our list!